housemateguy/productmanagement/readme.md

 api root url: <http://localhost:8000/product/>

-(You can explore the api via the link above, login as username:admin/password:houssem needed)
+(You can explore the api via the link above)

 ## Send API requests